davidclaveau/lighthouse-web-notes/Week_3/Day_2/CRUD.md

 app.get("/objectives", (req, res) => {
   let awesome = 'Awesome';

-  // We need to pass the key-value pair(s)
+  // We need to pass an object
+  // With the key-value pair(s)
   // As the second argument to .render const templateVars = { feeling: awesome };